kiloutyg/docauposte2/README.md

     git clone https://github.com/kiloutyg/docauposte2
     cd docauposte2

+2 - Run the DotEnv creation script :
+    sudo chmod +x env_create.sh
+    ./env_create.sh

-2 - If Docker and Docker compose are installed already, just run (with or without sudo depending of Docker config):
+3 - If Docker and Docker compose are installed already, just run (with or without sudo depending of Docker config):

     docker compose up --build

-3 - Once the containers are ready and running enter the "web"(yes, it is its name) one :
+4 - Once the containers are ready and running enter the "web"(yes, it is its name) one :

     docker compose exec -ti web bash

-4 - IF AN ERROR ABOUT SQL POP when connecting to the app in your web browser : Then prepare Doctrine migration and then migrate :
+5 - IF AN ERROR ABOUT SQL POP when connecting to the app in your web browser : Then prepare Doctrine migration and then migrate :

     php bin/console make:migration
     php bin/console doctrine:migrations:migrate

-5 - Run a CHMOD command on the app folder to be sure to stay in control of every file.
+6 - Run a CHMOD command on the app folder to be sure to stay in control of every file.

-6 - At this point you can begin to configure the App depending on your need.
+7 - At this point you can begin to configure the App depending on your need.

-7 - IF NEEDED : Modify the value of post_max_size  and upload_max_filesize of the correct php.ini in /usr/local/etc/php respectively line 701 and 853 in the dev one, or line 703 and 855 in the production one.
+8 - IF NEEDED : Modify the value of post_max_size  and upload_max_filesize of the correct php.ini in /usr/local/etc/php respectively line 701 and 853 in the dev one, or line 703 and 855 in the production one.